< THEIR PLAN

 It isn't fair.

 WESTERN LONG BEACH IS DESPERATE for green space and access to nature.
-Despite decades of promising us a park along the LA River, our elected representatives have yet to build one.
-3701 Pacific Place is the last remaining large-scale open space available along the river.
-Right now, developers are on track to turn this rare open space into a 4-story storage facility, RV parking lot, private RV wash, and RV waste dump station.
-If the development proposal moves forward, we will never add the green space we need and the LA River will lose a crucial opportunity for natural habitat and flood mitigation.
+Despite decades of planning for a park at this spot along the LA River, our elected representatives have yet to build it.
+3701 Pacific Place is one of the last remaining large-scale open spaces available along the river.
+Right now, developers are on track to turn this rare open land into a 4-story storage facility, RV parking lot, private RV wash, and RV waste dump station.
+If the development moves forward, we will never add the green space we need and the LA River will lose a crucial opportunity for natural habitat and flood mitigation.

 3701 Pacific Place is our last chance for more green space.